 Bring your own booze at BYOC

-You bring the booze (and £20); they bring every mixer under the sun and the expertise of pro mixologists.
+You bring the booze (and £30); they bring every mixer under the sun and the expertise of pro mixologists.
 Bookings are in two hour slots and can be made online.
+Inventive Productions has a similar concept, except their bars are themed like prison (review here), a pirate ship and the Wild West.
+GOOD FOR GROUPS.

 It used to be a public toilet, now it’s the world’s weeniest cabaret club.
 There’s no cover charge, but drinks are a little more expensive than average.
 If you’re super organised you can nab one of few reservable seats, but otherwise it’s standing room only.
 Listings online.